t6kke/chirpy/README.md

 Accespts optional url query parameter '?author_id=' to get specific authors chiprs

+Accespts optional url query parameter '?sort=' that accepts values 'asc' or 'desc' to provide the chiprs specific order based on created_at time.

 Request Type: **POST**

 Stores the new chirp to the database, example body: